floriiian/RobloxAPI/README.md

 # Roblox API (Kinda)
-This program will fetch the playercounts of games you specify and save them into a database every 30 seconds, from there on you are free to do whatever you want with them.
+This program will fetch the playercounts of games you specify every 30 seconds and then save them into a database, from there on you are free to do whatever you want with them.

 ## How to use